Stephen Hasner | Workplace Accidents | February 9, 2021

 Filing a Wrongful Death Claim for a Work Accident

 In most cases, family members cannot sue an employer for a work accident covered by workers’ compensation insurance.
-However, if the employer was grossly negligent or intentionally caused an employee’s death, the family may be able to sue the employer under Georgia’s wrongful death statute.
+However, if the employer was grossly negligent or intentionally caused an employee’s death, the family may be able to sue the employer under the wrongful death statute in Georgia.

 Likewise, if a third party was responsible for causing the worker’s death, the family may file a claim against the at-fault party.
 For example, if a worker is killed in a traffic accident on the job caused by another driver, the other driver might be liable for damages under a wrongful death claim.